30 Reasons Why People Don’t Buy From Your Website

 Make sure your site is quick to load and stable to run, this is worth spending the extra money on to get right.

 This is an age of mobile phones, tablets and laptops of every size.
 Everything is already mobile or going to be mobile-fit pretty soon enough.
 Ecommerce sites are certainly no exception as 130 million people are poised to make purchases from mobile by the year 2016.

 Mobile responsive websites are now an absolute must, as now more than ever not having one might even make you lose your business.

 With the introduction of the high-speed internet, many people are now accustomed to lightning-quick information.
 A study suggests that 40% of people abandon a website that takes more than 3 seconds to load.

 So, an online store that takes ages to load is of no use to users when they want websites to load faster than uttering the word – “GO”!

 Websites need to be tested regularly to identify issues and fix them, not doing so will result in an imperfect, buggy site.
-Broken links, typos and punctuation mistakes for the website means the online business is not interested in providing quality user experience and leaves doubt in the users’ mind about quality of their product and service.
+Broken links, typos and punctuation mistakes for the website mean the online business is not interested in providing quality user experience and leaves doubt in the users’ mind about the quality of their product and service.

 User experience is largely dependent on the smooth and uninterrupted flow of access.
 If an ecommerce site fails to grasp this fact as they try to hoard user email address for business promotion objective and infest the website with email pop-ups, offer pop-ups and registration call here and there, the website will ultimately drive customers away.

-Even if they are sure what they want to purchase, online shoppers browse for products and options, and like to explore products of different brands and different categories.
+Even if they are sure what they want to purchase, online shoppers browse for products and options and like to explore products of different brands and different categories.
 If the online store lacks the ease of searching, the willingness of the shoppers to purchase online will be low.

 Effective Search Function of Amazon